-This edition of ‘A world of inspiration‘ is a beautiful story by Nellie Huang who lives in Singapore.
-Nellie is a freelance travel writer who shares her travel tales via her blog: Wild Junket.
+This edition of ‘A world of inspiration‘ is a beautiful travel story by Nellie Huang.
+Nellie is a freelance travel writer who shares her travel tales via her blog, Wild Junket, and numerous other publications.
 Nellie’s narrative of a chance encounter on a bus in San Francisco eloquently captures the essence of what travel is all about.

 A Familiar Face in a Foreign Land